8 Best iPad Pro and iPad Stands for Drawing and Sketching

 There are a couple of legs at the back, using which you can prop up your iPad in landscape and portrait mode.
 While the number of available angles for positioning your iPad is quite limited, it’s best to say that the default angles are comfortable to sketch.

 There’s a slight catch, though.
-The SKETCHBOARD PRO is heavy.
+This iPad stand for drawing is heavy.
 While the heavy design minimizes wobbles and shakes (super sturdy), it limits this iPad stand to home usage.

 Unleash Your Creativity